rwblokzijl/stablecoin-survey/notes.md

 APG wants to track IOU's on a blockchain.
 This is not necessarily related to stablecoin, though some concepts might be transferable.

+## 2 Money Routing by Trusting Strangers with your Funds

+08696786.pdf

+ - Paper by TUD
+ - Presents a usecase for using trustchain to track bank transactions
+     - Trustchain seems useful in specific circumstances
+     - Able to prove a deal happened but not whether it didnt (like contracts)
+        - Double spending not solved
+        - Useful for contracts

+## 3 How to make a digital currency on a blockchain stable

+The authors present a model of the interdependencies of mining reward, mining cost, reachability of proof of work, number of miners, block creation time, supply and demand.

+The authors describe an equilibrium between the price of the coin (thus the reward) and the cost of mining (electricity).

+Based on this theory the authors present the following options in times of positive demand shock:

+ - Not changing reachability of proof of work so miners are incentivised to create more coins.
+(This also increases block creation, leading to higher transaction throughput but also a faster growing chain).
+ - To avoid accidental forks the time between blocks needs to be limited to some minimum time.
+ - In order to still stabilise the price when the time between blocks cannot be halved again, the difficulty of the PoW can be increased while increasing the reward to maintain a stable new coin supply.

+And the following in times of negative shocks:

+ - Not changing reachability of proof of work so miners are incentivised to create fewer coins.
+(This also reduces block creation, leading to lower transaction throughput but also a faster growing chain).
+- To maintain proper transaction throughput time between blocks needs to be limited to some maximum time.
+- In order to still stabilise the price when the time between blocks cannot be doubled again, the difficulty of the PoW can be decreased while increasing the reward to maintain a stable new coin supply.

+ - Every X blocks reduce the supply of coins by deleting a percentage of existing coins uniformly across all coins.
+ - This would come in place of the halving rule over time.

+## 4 Duffie

+Duffie doesnt go deep into mechanisms for price control, but does look at policy and economic implications of having stablecoins.
+Duffie claims they can only be centrally controlled (in practice) but this is semi-disproven by MakerDAO.

 # Questions: